AUTOMATIC1111/stable-diffusion-webui/README.md

 ## Features
 [Detailed feature showcase with images](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Features):
-- Original txt2img and img2img modes
+- Original txt to img and img to txt modes
-- One click install and run script (but you still must install python and git)
+- One click install and run script (but you still have to install python and git)
 - Outpainting
 - Inpainting
 - Color Sketch